webtides/luna-docs/content/docs/quick-start.md

 development mode.
 This will generate the basic files needed to get going and it will watch your files and restart your moon-js server after a file has been edited.

-If you add a new file, the watcher currently does not restart moon-js.
-You have to do it manually.

 moon-js starts your application on port `3005`, or on the port specified in your [moon.config.js](/configuration).
 You can now open `http://localhost:3005` to see the moon-js welcome page.